cepdnaclk/e16-3yp-qurantine-tracker/3 Software Design/README.md

 ## User Interfaces

- * Note that: These are not our final interface designs.
+ * Note that: These designed have been changed.

  ![Home](img/home.png)
  ![Login](img/login.png)